 Remember that a the online shopping tools listed here are not either/or alternatives.
 You’ll find the best deals if you use a wide variety of sources to gain information about what’s hot and what’s not.
 It only takes a second to open another deal site or check prices on Camelcamelcamel.
 Take the time and you’ll save a ton.

-Buyers who love Amazon should keep an eye for our Amazon PDF guide.
+Buyers who love Amazon should check out our Amazon shopping guide.
 It’s currently in the works and provides even more information about how to save money when shopping on the world’s largest retailer.